 Acrylic paint is made with acrylic resins, which gives it a more durable and water-resistant finish.
 If we seal acrylic painting with varnish or a protective layer, it will be completely waterproof.

-Poster paint, on the other hand, is made with gum arabic, which makes it more flexible and less resistant to water damage.
+Poster paint, on the other hand, contains other binders and is mainly made with gum arabic, which makes it more flexible and less resistant to water damage.
+It technically works with water the same way gouache or watercolor paints do.

 As a result, acrylic paint is better suited for outdoor projects or situations where durability is essential, while poster paint is better for indoor craft projects.